fyhring/barcode-admin/README.md

-# This is a small admin panel for managing custom barcodes.
+# Small admin panel for managing custom barcodes.

 The barcodes are currently set up for EAN-13 however they can be changed.
 Based on [Laravel](https://github.com/laravel/laravel) and [JsBarcode](https://github.com/lindell/JsBarcode/)